agilepro/epiconsciousness/docs/Philosophy/Michael_Huemer.md

 [Michael Huemer explains his full argument for objective morality | Seeing Clearly Episode 8](https://www.youtube.com/watch?v=JGoif8lSU6s) with Christian Gonzalez.

 Ethics is right and wrong.
+An evaluative statement is something like "murder is wrong."
 Metaethics is why we think things could be right or wrong.
 Five metaethical theories

-- Yes, **Moral Realists**, there are evaluative truths
+- **Moral Realists**, there are objective evaluative truths
    - Reductionist/**Naturalists**: says that there is a reason that something is right/wrong without needing any person's feeling to be involved.
 You can explain what is wrong with an act in objective terms.
 Explained without evaluative arguments.
-Empirical or scientific explanations.
+Empirical or scientific explanations give us epistemic knowledge.
    - Not Reducible/**Intuitionists**:  Can not reduce to evaluative truths.
 And so you must use evaluative language to define right and wrong.
 Intuition just IS what there is.
-Believe there are facts about things beyond the descriptive facts.
-These are dualists.
+Believe there are facts about things beyond the descriptive facts, and there is no epistemic knowledge.
+Standard religious dualists fall in this category along with divine command theory.
-- No, **Antirealists**, there are no objective evaluative truths
+- **Antirealists**, there are no objective evaluative truths
-   - **Expressivists**.  **Non-cognitivists**: Statements are neither true nor false.
-Such statements are not making assertions, they are just expressions of your feelings about things.  "booo murder"   .
+   - **Expressivists** / **Non-cognitivists**: Statements are neither true nor false.
+Such statements are not making assertions, they are just expressions of your feelings about things.  "booo murder".
-   - **Nihilist**:  Evaluative statement are always false.
+   - **Nihilist** / **Error Theorists**:  Evaluative statement are always false.
 There is no good/bad right/wrong.
 You apply a property to something that can have no such property.
 Positive statements false.
    - **Subjectivists**: there are evaluative truths, but it depends on observer.
 Something is true because our culture believes it is good/bad.